greghendershott/racker-news/README.md

 # racker-news

-A Clojure library wrapping the
+A Racket library wrapping the
 [Hacker News v0 API](https://github.com/HackerNews/API).
 Not that it needs much wrapping.
 This is just an exercise while learning Clojure.